SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 How long will it take to complete the course?

-Upon successful completion of Cal/OSHA 30-Hour Training for Construction, you can instantly download and print your Cal/OSHA certification and OSHA Outreach training certificate.
+After completing the OSHA 30 portion of your training package, you can instantly download a certificate of completion.
 The U.S. Department of Labor will deliver your OSHA 30 card by mail six to eight weeks after course completion.

 » Additional Cal/OSHA FAQs